TedHusted/awake/awake.md/awake.md

 ###

-As Brent’s direct manager, it is up to Elena to break the news to the company over the internal Pulse interest hub first thing Tuesday morning.
+As Brent’s direct manager, it is up to Elena to break the news to the company.
+First thing Tuesday morning, she posts a message in the internal Pulse interest hub app.

 Last night, our lead algorithm developer, Brent Geller survived a one-car collision on El Camino Real.
 The cause of the collision is under investigation.
 I know that all of our hopes and thoughts are with Brent and his family during this difficult time.